MoShamy/VIP/assignment_3/README.md

 Where n is the threshold value for ransac.
 If the threshold value is specified, RANSAC will run.
 Otherwise, the default is to run Woodham approximation

+3. Image mode
+-i or --image

+This will run the script in non-interactive mode and only output the matplotlib figures and .png files in the 'figures' directory.

+To generate all images used in assignment you can also run `./run\_all.sh`